 Rehabilitation in professional baseball is usually a game of attrition: Two steps forward and one step back while planning for an off day, hoping for a rainout, and just trying to get guys through to the offseason.
 I’ve wanted to acquire a HIVAMAT (Histological Variable Manual Technique) machine for a few years now, but the price just hasn’t agreed with the checkbook.

 I treat chronic conditions with a combination of Marc Pro Plus high and low current.
-The quadrangular space, which one of my pitchers has affectionately named the “Hurt Highway,” is a favorite area (See Figure).
-I place my low current on the axillary border of the scapula and my high current on the triceps, working on the teres major, latissimus dorsi (which tends to be forgotten in this area), and the posterior capsule.
+The quadrangular space, which one of my pitchers has affectionately named the “Hurt Highway,” is a favorite area (see Figure).
+I place my low electric current on the axillary border of the scapula and my high electric current on the triceps, working on the teres major, latissimus dorsi (which tends to be forgotten in this area), and the posterior capsule.
 Another target area is the belly of the flexor carpi ulnaris (FCU).
-I use the HawkGrips HG4 Small Multi-Curve instrument to rake along the interval of the ulna and FCU while introducing a low current to produce a pulsing contraction.
+I use the HawkGrips HG4 “Small Multi-Curve” instrument to rake along the interval of the ulna and FCU while introducing a low electric current to produce a pulsing contraction.

 Until next time, keep ‘em healthy.

-Mark Shires is in his ninth season as athletic Trainer for the Norfolk Tides, the Triple-A affiliate of Major League Baseball’s Baltimore Orioles.
+Mark Shires is in his ninth season as athletic trainer for the Norfolk Tides, the Triple-A affiliate of Major League Baseball’s Baltimore Orioles.
 This represents his 19th season overall with the Orioles organization, and he has twice been named International League Athletic Trainer of the Year.
-Shires also serves as an athletic trainer for Harcum College in Bryn Mawr, PA, during the offseason and has utilized HawkGrips since 2011.
+Shires also serves as an athletic trainer for Harcum College in Bryn Mawr, PA, during the offseason and has utilized HawkGrips since 2012.

 You might also like…